Vonng/pigsty/docs/c-service.md

 ### L4 VIP

+<details><summary>Four-tier load-balanced access</summary>

 #### Program Description

-Large-scale ** high-performance production environment ** recommended to use L4 VIP access (FullNAT, DPVS)
+Large-scale **high-performance production env** recommended using L4 VIP access (FullNAT, DPVS).

 #### Solution Superiority

 * Good performance and high throughput
-* The correct client IP address can be obtained through `toa` module, and HBA can be fully effective.
+* The correct client IP address can be obtained through the `toa` module, and HBA can be fully effective.

 #### Solution limitation

 * Still one more article.
 * Need to rely on external infrastructure, complicated to deploy.
-* Still lose client IP addresses when `toa` kernel module is not enabled.
+* Still lose client IP addresses when the `toa` kernel module is not enabled.
 * No Haproxy to mask master-slave differences, and each node in the cluster is no longer "**idempotent**".